 Paul compares the church to a body with many different parts.
 Its unity is not in uniformity, but in working together for a common Lord and for a common purpose.
 Different members have different strengths, and we are to use these for the common good (1 Corinthians 12:7).

-In Grace Communion International we do not have standard exhaustive descriptions of each church leadership role.
+In Grace Communion International we do not have detailed descriptions of each church leadership role.
 Elders often serve in congregations as pastors (senior, associate or assistant pastors).
 Most preach and teach, though not all.
 Some specialize in administration.
-Each serves according to ability, under the supervision of the senior pastor (the overseer, or episkopos of the congregation).
+Each serves according to ability, under the supervision of the lead pastor (the overseer, or episkopos of the congregation).

 Just as congregations need local leaders and teachers, pastors also need leaders and teachers.
-That is why we believe that our denominational headquarters has an important role in serving our congregations.
-We strive to be a source of training, of ideas, of encouragement, of supervision, of cooperation.
+That is why we believe that our denominational home office has an important role in serving our congregations.
+We strive to be a source of training, ideas, encouragement, supervision, and cooperation.
 We are not perfect, but that is the calling we see set before us, and that is what we will strive to do.

 Our eyes need to be focused on Jesus.
 He has work for us to do, and much work is being done.
 Praise him for his patience, for his gifts, and for the work that helps us grow.